All Episodes

 I mean, even the term unfettered capitalism, there is no such thing, by the way.

-The Brits gave it away.
+Brits gave it away.

-But it just it just totally blew me away.
+But it just totally blew me away.

-It was one of the most uninformed things I could have ever imagined reading from somebody so powerful and with access to the truth.
+It was one of the most uninformed things I could have ever imagined reading from somebody so powerful with access to the truth.

-Pope Francis doesn't have to thank capitalism, a system that's done far more to elevate poverty or alleviate poverty, his pet crusade.
+Now, this piece begins, and Pope Francis doesn't have to thank capitalism, a system that's done far more to elevate poverty or alleviate poverty, his pet crusade.

 Pope Francis does not have to thank capitalism, a system that has done far more to alleviate poverty, his pet crusade, than his church has.